beerran/prime-table/README.md

         items: []
     }
 Where node is the row (any | TreeNode) for which to show a list of items (MenuItem[] from primeng/api).
 When clicked, do an event based on node data.
 Examples will come

+##### SelectableRows
+    selectableRows: {
+        enabled: boolean,
+        buttonText: string
+    }
+Where buttonText is the text of the button in the top right corner of the table.
+The button will in turn emit the "selected" event, with the selected rows as event data.

 ### PrimeTableColumn object
 | Property | Usage (default) |